hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 Next:

-1. Now, open "Steam" and add a 'Non-Steam Game' and navigate to `~/horizon-xi/lib/net45/HorizonXI-Launcher.exe` for the executable
+1. Now, open "Steam" and add a 'Non-Steam Game' and navigate to `~/horizon-xi/lib/net45/HorizonXI-Launcher.exe` for the executable (you may have to change ".desktop" at the bottom to all application types)
 1. Right click the new entry, hit Properties > Compatibility
 1. Change to the new version of Proton GE you just installed